wireapp/integration-docs/docs/core-concepts/architecure.md

 To receive events, implement `WireEventsHandler` and choose the event types you want to react to.
 Each method in the handler corresponds to a specific event.
-See the class reference<!-- TODO: update link after merge --> for details on all available callbacks.
+See [the class reference](@site/docs/events/README.md) for details on all available callbacks.

 Both `WireAppSdk` and `WireEventsHandler` give you access to `WireApplicationManager`.
 This manager is your main entry point for working with app data and interactions.
 You can use it to: